simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 The camp is full of excitement.
 We are approaching the Brahmaputra, the very one which has its source in the sacred Manasaravar, Lake of the Great Nagi.
 There is where the wise Rig-vedas originated; there one is near the sacred Kailas; there, pilgrims go, realizing on what a noble highway lie these sites.
 Already files of pilgrims are encountered; they are gloomy and ragged, and carry spears.

 Amidst rocks and sand, lilac and purple, lies the Brahmaputra.
 In May the water is not yet completely risen.
-The water line on the banks shows to what extent the river rises in June with the snow thaw and rains.
+The water line on the banks shows to what extent the river rises in June with

+<a id="378">**378 ALTAI-HIMALAYA**</a>

+the snow thaw and rains.
 There is still greater reverence for the Brahmaputra than for the Blue River.
 The Blue Yangtse-Kyang is the longest river in the world but the Brahmaputra, son of Brahma, is enveloped by a rich frame-work of legends.
 It links the sacred bed of the Ganges with the Himalayas; for Manasaravar is close to Sutlej and the source of the Great Indus.
 There also was born Aryavarta.

 - - - - -